 Lake Como was also quite pretty, but then came the worst road of the holiday – the S38 to Tirano.
 Our small scale map had not revealed exactly how built up this area is, and although we only had 50 or 60 kilometres to do it was all 50 kph speed limit, no overtaking and constant traffic.
-Still, Tirano was nice enough, as was the hotel we stopped in overnight.
+Still, Tirano was nice enough, as was the Hotel Bernina where we stopped overnight.

 Day 5 – Wednesday 19th

 Off to Cortina.
 First came a very windy road up to the skiing resort of Tonale, and elevenses.
 Not the prettiest place – too purpose-built.
 The road down the other side was great fun – sweepy rather than windy.
 A short bit of motorway to save time and then the S48 eastwards.
 We stopped for a lunch in a two-house hamlet, in a tiny bar (for local people) staffed by a little old lady.
 Our German was sufficient to gain us cheese sarnis and some excellent beer, and our hostess insisted on coming round from behind the bar and shaking our hands before we left.
 I think we must have made her day – apart from the scenery she certainly made ours.

 We made our way up the Val di Fassa, impressed by how pretty it was – especially given the tourism.
 Halfway up we had to stop and photograph our first Dolomite.